FC Drita: Zekirija Ramadani era

+Second Ardian Nuhiu era

+On 10 August 2026, Nuhiu returned to Drita replacing Zekirija Ramadani.
+His first month was very difficult, as Drita was knocked out of the 2026-27 UEFA Conference League in the Play-Off round after losing against Inter Club d'Escaldes in the penalty shoot-out.

 Support

 In the 1997–98 season, Drita had a great support in Kosovo, but their fans group had not a name.
 After a game against Ballkani in which the supporters travelled to Suva Reka and just before a game against their biggest rival Gjilani, a meeting was held and the name Intelektualët (Intellectuals) was assigned because most of the players were also writers, poets and politicians.

 The Intellectuals are the biggest ultras group in Kosovo, with many travels to watch games outside of Gjilan.
 They also have the record of audience in football of Kosovo: in a derby against Gjilani in 2011, 13,000 fans attended the game.
 In 2002, 30,000 fans travelled to the final of the Kosovar Cup in the Fadil Vokrri Stadium.

 Incidents

 Also at Intelektualët (Intellectuals) there are groups of hooligans who do incidents especially during the derby towards Gjilani.

 But there are also other incidents with other groups, The incident with Plisat of Prishtina was where during the last game of the championship there was attack on the fans of Prishtina, the worst incident was the violation of the fans of Prishtina by the hooligans from Gjilan where 13 fans were injured.